cheqd/node-docs/architecture/adr-list/adr-010-did-resolver.md

 #### Pros (full installation)

-- This is the combination for maxmimum trust and security for DID resolution.
+- This is the combination for maximum trust and security for DID resolution.

 #### Cons (full installation)